ValantisLabs/valantis-hot/README.md

 cloc src --not-match-d=mocks
 ```

-**SOT:** The main SOT smart contract logic, which implements `ISovereignALM` and `ISwapFeeModule` from `valantis-core`.
-SOT also inherits the SOTOracle logic.
-SOT holds the logic to calculate the liquidity algorithm
+**HOT:** The main HOT smart contract logic, which implements `ISovereignALM` and `ISwapFeeModule` from `valantis-core`.
+HOT also inherits the HOTOracle logic.
+HOT holds the logic to calculate the liquidity algorithm

-**SOTOracle:** Logic to retrieve latest price from chainlink feeds, and convert it into sqrtPriceX96.
+**HOTOracle:** Logic to retrieve latest price from chainlink feeds, and convert it into sqrtPriceX96.

 **libraries:** Various helper libraries used in other contracts.

 - TightPack: Low level library to pack 3 uint160 variables, into 2 storage slots at the byte level.
 - AlternatingNonceBitmap: Implements a nonce data structure, to allow for cheap replay protection.
-- SOTConstants: Internal library to store all the constant values for SOT and SOTOracle.
+- HOTConstants: Internal library to store all the constant values for HOT and HOTOracle.
-- SOTParams: Helper library to verify the correctness of the SOT values.
+- HOTParams: Helper library to verify the correctness of the HOT values.

 **vendor:** Interfaces for external smart contract dependencies i.e ArrakisMetaVault and Chainlink AggregatorV3 feeds.